Main Content Start

 1. Read the Practical Nursing Application Booklet.

-2. Complete and submit the IRSC Nursing Application for the Practical Nursing program ($30 fee; keep a copy of your receipt).
+2. Complete and submit the IRSC Nursing Application for the Practical Nursing program $60 application fee; keep a copy of all receipts.

-3. Register, pay and complete the HESI A2 Admission Assessment Exam.
+3. Register, pay, and complete the HESI A2 Admission Assessment Exam.
+Registration dates for the exam will be posted on the HESI A2 information page https://irsc.edu/admissions/hesi-a2-admissions-assessment-exam.html

 Begin Application

-The HESI A2 Admission Assessment Exam is a computerized test used by the IRSC Nursing Department to assess the academic ability of perspective PN and RN students.
-The HESI A2 is a multiple-choice exam consisting of six sections (Reading Comprehension, Vocabulary and General Knowledge, Basic Math, Biology, Anatomy and Physiology, and a Learning Style Inventory) and it takes approximately 4 hours to complete.
-Only students who are applying to an IRSC Nursing Program should register for this test.
+The HESI A2 Admissions Assessment Exam is a computerized test used by the IRSC School of Nursing to assess the academic ability of prospective P.N. and R.N. students.
+The HESI A2 is a multiple-choice exam consisting of six sections: Anatomy & Physiology, Basic Math, Biology, Reading Comprehension, Vocabulary & General Knowledge, and a Learning Style Assessment.
+Only students who have submitted an application to the ADN/RN program should register for this test.

-The School of Nursing will notify applicants via email regarding the status of their application six to eight weeks after the application closes.
+The School of Nursing will notify applicants via email regarding the status of their application two to three weeks after the application closes.
 An initial email will be sent to those who have been provisionally accepted into the program to their IRSC RiverMail account or personal email if RiverMail account is not yet active.

 Final acceptance into the program is contingent upon satisfactory results from a

-• Federal Bureau of Investigations National Background Check (FBI/NBC).
+• Level II Federal Bureau of Investigations National Background Check (FBI/NBC).

-Additional information regarding physical examination, immunizations, drug screen, background check, CPR and Performance Standards for Admission and Progression is available in the Practical Nursing Application Booklet.
+Additional information regarding physical examination, immunizations, drug screen, background check, CPR and Performance Standards for Admission and Progression is available in the Associate in Science Degree in Nursing Application Booklet.

 These reports should not be submitted with initial application materials.